Alpine Tips

 Basket hitch a sling to the cam sling or thumb loop.
 Now the sling is loaded over the edge of the crack, not the carabiner.
 Much better!

-You could put a girth hitch on the cam sling instead of a basket hitch, but the girth hitch is quite a bit less strong.
+You could put a girth hitch on the cam sling instead of a basket hitch.
+(The girth hitch is less strong, but certainly strong enough for any load you're going to encounter and recreational climbing.)

 Simply push the racking carabiner off to one side and ignore it; you don't need it for the anchor.